Skip to main content

 The body’s internal 24-hour clock system is a primary regulator of male hormonal and reproductive function.

 This desynchronization has tangible consequences.
-The testes, for instance, are not passive participants; they possess their own internal clocks that regulate the daily rhythms of and spermatogenesis, the process of sperm creation.
+The testes, for instance, are not passive participants; they possess their own internal clocks that regulate the daily rhythms of testosterone production and spermatogenesis, the process of sperm creation.
 The highest levels of testosterone are typically produced in the early morning, a surge timed to prepare the body for the demands of the day.

 When the central clock and the testicular clocks are no longer aligned, this vital hormonal pulse can become blunted or erratic.
 The very cells responsible for creating new life are programmed to perform specific functions at specific times.
 When their temporal cues are lost, their function becomes compromised.
 This is the biological reality of feeling “off,” a direct line from environmental signals to cellular health.